nigelgrange/WPAttributedMarkup/README.md

 If the <b>body</b> tag is found in the style book, then this is applied to the entire string before any other styles are applied.

-Extras
---

-Some extra utility classes are included which may also be of use in association with WPAttributedMarkup.
-In particular, the <b>WPHotspotLabel</b> class can be used to apply block methods to any part of the attributed string, allowing trivial application-specific links to be created.

-<b>WPAttributedStyleAction</b> - A class which wraps a block and allows insertion into an attributed string using the <b>styledAction</b> method.
-This actually adds a <b>link</b> style to the text, so the text will also inherit the attributed defined in the <b>link</b> style, if defined.

-This can be used as follows:

-    @"help":[WPAttributedStyleAction styledActionWithAction:^{
-                                 NSLog(@"Help action");
-                             }]

-<b>WPTappableLabel</b> - A simple UILabel subclass which allows a onTap block to be set, which is called when the label is tapped.

-<b>WPHotspotLabel</b> - A subclass of WPTappableLabel which detects the attributes of the text at the tapped position, and executes the action if a WPAttributedStyleAction attribute is found.

-Note that these classes have not been tested as exhaustively, so it is possible that these do not behave as expected under all conditions.
-In particular, WPHotspotLabel uses CoreText layout to detect the attributes of the tapped position, which could potentially result in different layout than the one being displayed.
-Under all tests so performed so far with simple labels and formatting, the detection does work correctly, but  you have been warned!